How to submit?

 - Two suitable reviewers (name, degree, email, short reasoning).
 Please suggest reviewers who are not related to your institution(s) and not working in your country.

 The journal accepts articles in English, Estonian, and German.
-If the articles not written in English an English summary must be submitted in addition to the Abstract, following the References.
+If the articles are not written in English an English summary must be submitted in addition to the Abstract, following the References.
 A summary is not required for Short Communication.

 Ethical considerations and experimental permits must be explained in the method section if applicable.
 Cruelty to animals and lack of required ethical permits where required will not be accepted for publication.

 Download and use the provided template suiting the format of your submission (see Manuscript types accepted).
 In case of doubt, the required formatting is as listed below.

 - The file should be prepared using Microsoft Word 97 or a later version.